• Skip to primary navigation

 • Unsalted peanuts - very finely chopped - don't use salted peanuts, they will make the sauce too salty.

-• Red Bell Pepper (capsicum) – cut into very fine dice
+• Red Bell Pepper (capsicum) - very finely diced.

 • Sesame seeds to sprinkle